Mehran-Soltani/DeepPilotDesign/README.md

 links to access the data-sets:

-Noisy channels as the input:
+Noisy channels as the input (including channels with all SNR vlaues reported in the paper): https://drive.google.com/file/d/1w5H6jnD2jlf-sH5WmxyqVY-aVrjuVtvj/view?usp=sharing
-https://drive.google.com/file/d/1w5H6jnD2jlf-sH5WmxyqVY-aVrjuVtvj/view?usp=sharing

 Perfect channels as the output: